Back to Blog

 Do these alternatives work in JetBrains IDEs?

-Codeium and Tabnine support JetBrains.
-Cursor is VS Code only.
+Codeium extension and Tabnine support JetBrains.
+Cursor and Windsurf are VS Code-based (VS Code forks).
 Aider works in any terminal-accessible environment.

 Can I try these tools before committing?

 Yes!
-Codeium and Aider are free.
+Windsurf, Codeium extension, and Aider are free.
 Cursor offers a free trial.
 PlanToCode has pay-as-you-go pricing with no subscription.
 Try multiple tools to find what fits your workflow.

 Conclusion: GitHub Copilot Is Great, But Not the Only Option